Vocational school: Australia

 Vocational schools were called "technical colleges" in Australia, and there were more than 20 schools specializing in vocational educational training (VET).
+This model of "technical college" has largely been superseded by vocational schools offering courses under a framework known as TAFE.
 Only four technical colleges remain, and these are now referred to as "trade colleges".
 At these colleges, students complete a modified year 12 certificate and commence a school-based apprenticeship in a trade of their choice.
 There are two trade colleges in Queensland; Brisbane, the Gold Coast, Australian Industry Trade College and one in Adelaide, St. Patrick's Technical College, and another in Perth, Australian Trades College.

 In Queensland, students can also undertake VET at private and public high schools instead of studying for their overall position (OP), which is a tertiary entrance score.
 However these students usually undertake more limited vocational education of one day per week whereas in the trade colleges the training is longer.

 North America

 Canada

-Education in Canada is a provincial responsibility, and education evolved independently in each province, much like separate countries.

-Vocational School is an old antiquated term that was previously used until the late 1960s when the education system evolved from basic primary education to include High School and then technical schools or colleges in the mid 1960s.
-In the past (pre mid 1960s) some provinces Vocational schools in Western Canada were sometimes called "colleges" in Canada.
-However, a college may also refer to an institution that offers part of a university degree, or credits that may be transferred to a university.